Video Surveillance For Elderly Monitoring And Safety: A Helpful Survey

 - medical alerts can be sent to the monitoring system in 3 ways – the panic button on the wall, the key fob (if you are within 50ft of the hub), or the red button on the keypad

-- when the system is set up you need to tell the monitoring service if you are using the panic button as a medical alert or police etc, as if you are not able to speak they will send the service you have chosen
+- when the system is set up you need to tell the monitoring service if you are using the panic button as a medical alert or police etc., as if you are not able to speak they will send the service you have chosen

-- if you can speak you can just tell the operator the service you wish to have
+- if you can speak, you can just tell the operator the service you wish to have

 - if you use the Key Fob it automatically sends the police, unless you can speak and tell the monitoring service you wish to have the fire service or medical emergency services

-- if you are unable to speak they will send which ever service was chose when you set up the panic button, and with the Key Fob it will be the police or fire service
+- if you are unable to speak they will send which ever service was chosen when you set up the panic button, and with the Key Fob it will be the police or fire service

-- you can have as many panic buttons in different room as you wish, and you can have more than one Key Fob – you can carry these around with you
+- you can have as many panic buttons in a different room as you wish, and you can have more than one Key Fob – you can carry these around with you

 - when the operator contacts you, it will be by phone, so you have to have this on you – if they can’t get you they will send which ever emergency service you chose

-- the monitoring service will also contact the your designated caregivers and family members to let them know
+- the monitoring service will also contact the designated caregivers and family members to let them know

 - you also need to check with your local authorities in case your local police or fire department require a license or permit